-I’ve been experimenting with making candies using honey instead of corn syrup, and these Salted Honey Caramels were the results.
-I got interested a couple of months ago when I stopped in at Cox Honey in Cache Valley and bought a supply of honey.
+I’ve been experimenting with making candies using honey instead of corn syrup, and these Sea Salt Honey Caramels were the results.
+I got interested a couple of months ago when I stopped in at Cox Honey in Cache Valley and bought several jars of honey.
 I wanted to have good-quality honey on hand for my whole wheat bread recipe.
 I got a little carried away — $90 worth of honey will last me awhile!

 A lot of caramel recipes have corn syrup in them, because as an invert sugar, it prevents sugar crystals from forming.
 Sugar starts out grainy, and turns liquid when it’s melted.
 Still, the little jagged edges can re-attach and crystallize, making your candy grainy.
 Corn syrup helps to interfere with the crystals re-forming, keeping your candy smooth.